 A colony of genetically identical E. coli bacteria is actually a mob of individuals.

-Just like the Law of Conservation of Energy, I propose the Law of Individuality which governs all the living entities.
+I propose the Law of Individuality which governs all the living entities.
 Either with the same and identical genome or with different genomes, all living organisms have no choice other than that of living as ‘Individuals’.
 The genes and the genetic codes function in accordance with the Law of Individuality.
 While the genetic structural organization is the same, there is functional variability due to factors over which the organism has no control.
 I describe Individuality as a Trade Mark.
 It is the characteristic of a biological entity.
 Genes and the genetic codes are the tools that an organism uses to express its Individuality.
 Each organism assembles its own kind of protein molecules to define its identity and to defend its existence in the natural world.
 The concept of Biological Individual and Individuality has to be always defined in the context of the Individual’s relationship with its own Body, Social Group, Society, Time, and the Environment in which the Individual finds the reality of its own Existence.